rlew631/portfolio-app/README.md

 * push to `next` branch to deploy to vercel

 ## Task List:
+- fix border radius on haburger icon spans
-- fix spacing on navbar dropdown do it's not below SVG
+- fix card widths when viewing on narrow screen
 - check for unused css

 - put a horizontal line in the cards that seperates the links/icons from the rest of the text